andreacremese/SpringInjectionPlayground/README.md

 Also, you can remove all beans declarations, and let autowire do all the wiring (thhis sounds like a great way to loose control over the injection).

+with the stereotype annotation you can start annotate the implementations and let the autowire do the magic for the injeciton.
+This is very powerful BUT it also opens up the fact that the implementation "knows" above its scope.

+Basically, the idea of Autowired is to remove the declaraton of the bean (either in XML or in the java config) and let the scanner find an implementation (!!!!!!!!!!!!!!!)
+You still need to specify, in the annotation of the object, the name of the bean afterall, so you are effectively shifting the definition of the bean from A to B
+- from the AppConfig to the annotation itself.

+**This seems to be very useful in case one implementation is provided per package (ex code VS test), and just providing the scope and @Autowired you don't need to reinvent the wheel**